 When you have finished writing your memories on the pieces, start putting pieces together that are related in some way – either chronologically or logically.
 One suggestion is that you start in the middle of the left side of the blackboard and continue to the right in chronological order.
 Create a central line of pieces that shows the general direction of your life and add ‘branches’ on either side that show specific areas of your life such as school, church, job, family, sports etc. And then see where that takes you.

-Have a look at the sample puzzle included in these instructions for some ideas.
+Have a look at the sample puzzle shown below in these instructions for some ideas.
 The sample puzzle also shows you that the white markers can be used to write additional information directly on the blackboard.
 Feel free to design your puzzle anyway that you want.
 Another style is to just have a single line of events in a serpentine style that reflects the ups and downs of your life.

 Also, if you run out of space on the board, try using two lines and continue your puzzle on the second line of the puzzle.
 You could also consider adding more branches to describe categories of events like jobs, family, church etc. It’s your life so you decide what suits you best.